bjornarveie/HPX_project/README.md

 ## Important concepts

-The important concepts needed to understand in this project are found in [Concepts](docs/concepts.md)
+The important concepts needed to understand in this project are found in a separate [concepts](docs/concepts) file.

 - Asynchronous Many-Task (AMT)
   - Programming model which sets out to cope with and overcome these challenges: